COVID and lockdowns are having an affect on some maintenance and repairs.

 Visit the website of whichever body you want to contact to see how COVID has affected their service.

 Many tenants are struggling to pay rent because of job cuts caused by lockdown, or inability to work because of illness.
-The Coronavirus Act 2020 changed the law from 29 August 2020 so that landlords have to give more notice of eviction while the pandemic continues.
+The Coronavirus Act 2020 changed the law from 29 August 2020 so that landlords had to give more notice of eviction while the pandemic continues.

-You landlord may also have systems in place to help you manage your rent payments during this exceptional time.
+You landlord may have systems in place to help you manage your rent payments during this exceptional time.

 Check these sources for the most up-to-date advice: